Skip to main content

 Hormonal Balance for Women

 Women navigating the complexities of pre-menopausal, peri-menopausal, and post-menopausal phases often experience a wide array of symptoms stemming from fluctuating or declining hormone levels.
 These can include irregular cycles, mood changes, hot flashes, and diminished libido.
-Tailored protocols for women prioritize restoring a gentle, physiological balance.
+Tailored hormonal optimization protocols for women prioritize restoring a gentle, physiological balance.

-For women, bioidentical Testosterone Cypionate is typically administered in much lower doses than for men, often 10–20 units (0.1–0.2ml) weekly via subcutaneous injection.
+For women, bioidentical Testosterone Cypionate is typically administered in much lower doses than for men, often 10 ∞ 20 units (0.1 ∞ 0.2ml) weekly via subcutaneous injection.
 This precise dosing aims to support libido, energy, and cognitive function without inducing masculinizing effects.
 Progesterone, another vital bioidentical hormone, is prescribed based on the individual’s menopausal status and specific symptoms.

-In peri-menopausal women, can help regulate menstrual cycles and alleviate symptoms like anxiety and sleep disturbances.
+In peri-menopausal women, progesterone can help regulate menstrual cycles and alleviate symptoms like anxiety and sleep disturbances.
 For post-menopausal women, it is crucial for uterine health, particularly when estrogen is also being administered.

-Similar to men, may be considered when appropriate to manage estrogen levels, especially if there is a tendency towards higher estrogen conversion or specific symptoms warranting its use.
+Beyond injections, pellet therapy offers a long-acting delivery method for bioidentical testosterone.
+These small pellets are inserted subcutaneously, providing a steady release of hormones over several months.
+This method can offer convenience and consistent dosing.
+Similar to men, Anastrozole may be considered when appropriate to manage estrogen levels, especially if there is a tendency towards higher estrogen conversion or specific symptoms warranting its use.
 The goal remains a finely tuned endocrine system, supporting overall well-being and symptom resolution.

 Growth Hormone Peptide Therapy